 At the county or local levels, governments and agencies will publish requests for proposals or requests for bids in local newspapers or online.
 By staying informed of local government agencies’ projects, challenges, and pain points and establishing relationships with local government officials, you may be able to suggest solutions to consider for the next local government IT budget.
 Your input could ultimately save your community money, improve efficiency, and provide better experiences to constituents.

 Regardless of how your initial contact occurs, assess the government office or agencies’ current IT system as a part of your bidding process.
 Technology implementation can be disruptive, so government organizations may lag behind other clients with upgrades.
 Don’t make assumptions that could lead to bidding too low to cover all the work required for the project.

 Be Prepared to Show Value

-From the time of an initial discovery call or meeting, through the budget and bidding processes to an award can take more than a year.
-During that period, you will deal with multiple decision-makers — from the IT department or personnel who will use your systems to their supervisors and the office or agency’s governing board and financial officers.
-You will find that government agencies are not only looking for the optimal solution from a technology perspective but also the one that provides the greatest value.
-Be prepared to address each stakeholder’s concerns — in non-technical terms — so people with a wide range of educational backgrounds can understand what you are proposing.
+From the time of an initial discovery call or meeting through the budget and bidding processes to an award, it can take more than a year.
+During that period, you will deal with multiple decision-makers – from the IT department or personnel using your systems to their supervisors, the office or agency’s governing board, and financial officers.
+You will find that government agencies are not only looking for the optimal solution from a technology perspective but also the one that provides the most significant value.
+Be prepared to address each stakeholder’s concerns – in non-technical terms – so people with a wide range of educational backgrounds can understand what you are proposing.

 Your expertise has enabled you to provide solutions to businesses and organizations in the private sector.
-With appropriate planning, preparation and navigating a bit of a learning curve, your business could expand to provide in-demand IT products and services to government entities.
+With appropriate planning, preparation and navigating a learning curve, your business could expand to offer in-demand IT products and services to government entities.
 Consider whether this path is the right one for your business.